 - Ray Berg, President MAHS

-- Silas Bialecki, Lifelong Iron Creek resident and passionate interpreter of natural resources and local Indigenous history
+- Silas Bialecki, Lifelong Iron Creek resident and passionate interpreter of natural resources and Indigenous culture

 - Sarah Felder, Artwork and Media